ProphetOuw/Ouw0pp.github.io/docs/backend.md

 ## Reminders
  - Pressing E on ur keyboard stuns you and this should trigger skill canceling, you can use this to test canceling for skills.
  - Q + A,W,S, or D to dash, this can also help you test skill behaviour.
+ - Sound volume should range from 50 to 250, if you're not sure a safe number is 200.
 ##Getting Skills Ready
  Search “Character_Profiles” in the search bar, this module lets you add skills in so that they can work on the framework.
 <figure markdown="span">